Japanese submarine I-26: Fifth war patrol

 On 25 February 1943, Admiral Yamamoto ordered I-26 and the submarine I-6 to conduct anti-shipping operations off the east coast of Australia in the Sydney area.
 Accordingly, I-26 put to sea from Truk on 1 March 1943 to proceed to that area.
-During the Battle of the Bismarck Sea of 2–4 March 1943, U.S. Army Air Forces and Royal Australian Air Force (RAAF) aircraft attacked a Japanese convoy of eight transports and cargo ships carrying the Imperial Japanese Army′s 51st Divisionin the Bismarck Sea between New Guinea and the Bismarck Archipelago, sinking all eight of them as well as four of their eight escorting destroyers.
-I-26 interrupted her voyage to take part in rescue operations in the battle′s aftermath.
+During the Battle of the Bismarck Sea of 2–4 March 1943, U.S. Army Air Forces and Royal Australian Air Force (RAAF) aircraft and U.S. Navy PT boats attacked a Japanese convoy of eight transports and cargo ships carrying the Imperial Japanese Army′s 51st Division in the Bismarck Sea between New Guinea and the Bismarck Archipelago, sinking all eight of them as well as four of their eight escorting destroyers.
+I-26 interrupted her voyage to take part in rescue operations in the battle's aftermath.
 She rescued 20 Japanese soldiers from a collapsible lifeboat on 6 March and put them ashore at Lae, New Guinea, on 7 March, then returned to the Bismarck Sea.
 She rescued another 54 soldiers marooned on an uncharted coral island west of Goodenough Island on 8 March and dropped them off at Lae on 9 March.
 She then resumed her voyage to her patrol area.

-On 28 March 1943, an Avro Anson of the RAAF′s No. 71 Squadron sighted a submarine — probably I-26 — on the surface off Brisbane, Australia.
+On 28 March 1943, an Avro Anson of the RAAF's No. 71 Squadron sighted a submarine — probably I-26 — on the surface off Brisbane, Australia.
 The submarine opened automatic weapons fire on the Anson before the aircraft lost sight of it.
 The Anson turned on its landing lights in attempt to trick the submarine into opening fire again and revealing its position, but could not regain contact with the submarine.

 I-26 was in the Tasman Sea 19 nmi southeast of Cape Howe, Australia, when she fired three torpedoes at Convoy Q.C.
 86 on 11 April 1943.
 One hit the Yugoslavian 4,732-gross register ton armed cargo steamer SS Recina — which was making a voyage under Australian Government charter from Whyalla, South Australia, to Newcastle, New South Wales, with a cargo of iron ore — in her starboard side at 14:01.
 Recina sank in less than a minute at 37°24′S 150°19′E with the loss of 32 lives.
 The Royal Australian Navy sloop-of-war HMAS Moresby attacked I-26 with seven depth charges, and the Australian corvettes HMAS Townsville and HMAS Bendigo joined in the search for I-26 but failed to locate her.
 Moresby rescued Recina′s 10 survivors.